Chapter 12.04

 12.04.010 Permit – Required – Bond – Prerequisites to installation – Liability.

-A. It is unlawful for any person, firm, or corporation to make any excavation in or under the surface of any street, alley, sidewalk, public way or public place in the city without first obtaining a permit to do so from the city engineer or building inspector of the city and depositing with the city engineer or building inspector, upon receipt of such permit, a bond to defray the cost of restoring the surface to its former condition; provided, however, that any public utility company or licensed contractor need not make such deposit provided a bond in the amount of one thousand dollars, approved by the city attorney, shall be filed with the city guaranteeing proper replacement and repair.
+A. It is unlawful for any person, firm, or corporation to make any excavation in or under the surface of any street, alley, sidewalk, public way or public place in the city without first obtaining a permit to do so from the city engineer or building inspector of the city and depositing with the city engineer or building inspector, upon receipt of such permit, a bond to defray the cost of restoring the surface to its former condition; provided, however, that any public utility company or licensed contractor need not make such deposit provided a bond in the amount sufficient to restore area determined by the city engineer, approved by the city attorney, shall be filed with the city guaranteeing proper replacement and repair.

 B. The following shall be prerequisite to installation under this chapter: